 chronologically by publication date.

-G. Bagnall’s New Zealand National Bibliography to the year 1960 are so noted.
+in A. G. Bagnall’s New Zealand National Bibliography to the year 1960 are

-in the New Zealand National Union Catalogue database.
-Where this is not so, or
+listed in the New Zealand National Union Catalogue database.
+Where this is not

 because the New Zealand National Union Catalogue or OCLC WorldCat or Upton & Co. newspaper advertisements list them as